ajaybhatt441/detecting-PAN-no-and-DOB-from-pan-card-image/README.md

 # detecting-PAN-no-and-DOB-from-pan-card-image
- this is a very small program to detect the PAN no and DOB from the pan card
+ this is a very small program to detect the PAN no and DOB from the pan card using open cv and regular expressions